ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 [`mbed-os-example-cellular`](https://github.com/ARMmbed/mbed-os-example-cellular) uses [an easy cellular connection](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/easy_cellular).
 It depends on the modem whether the application uses PPP or AT mode.
 We can summarize this particular design as follows:

-- It uses an external IP stack (for example, LWIP), or on-chip network stacks for example in case of PPP is not supported by the modem.
+- It uses an external IP stack, such as LWIP, or on-chip network stacks such as when the modem does not support PPP.
 - The easy cellular connection uses standard 3GPP AT 27.007 AT commands to set up the cellular modem and to register to the network.
-- After registration, the driver opens up a PPP (Point-to-Point Protocol) pipe using LWIP with the cellular modem and connects to the internet, or if AT only mode is in use, then modem specific AT commands are used for socket data control.
+- After registration, the driver opens a PPP pipe using LWIP with the cellular modem and connects to the internet.
+If AT only mode is in use, then modem-specific AT commands are used for socket data control.

 #### Arm Mbed Mesh